 3. Do I need a permanent death benefit?

-You may want to consider a permanent death benefit if the needs of your loved ones cannot be met by the benefits of a term life insurance policy.
-A permanent death benefit is typically favored when:
+You may want to consider a whole life insurance policy if the needs of your loved ones cannot be met by the benefits of term life insurance.
+The permanent death benefit of whole life insurance is typically favored when:

 - You have an estate or inheritance that your family would be expected to pay taxes on if the unexpected were to happen to you.